amoe/yerburgh-tvja/notes.md

 where different tools don't know about each others' scoping rules.
 Luckily eslint has a special setting for jest.

+So we talk about how expectations work in Jest.  `expect` returns a magic object that has a bunch of 'matcher' methods.

+Eslint is auto-fixing my problems but it can definitely go away.
+Add --no-fix because vue-cli-service automatically wants to pass --fix parameter to eslint.

 ## Errata from Dave

 No proofreading comments: they have pro proofreaders